CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - To change namelist, manually edit the **ice_in** file
 - To change batch settings, manually edit the top of the **cice.run** or **cice.test** (if running a test) file
 - When the run scripts are submitted, the current **ice_in**, **cice.settings**, and **env.[machine]** files are copied from the case directory into the run directory.
 Users should generally not edit files in the run directory as these are overwritten when following the standard workflow.  **cice.settings** can be sourced to establish the case values in the login shell.
-- Some useful alias can be found in the :ref:`aliases` section
+- Some useful aliases can be found in the :ref:`aliases` section
 - To turn on the debug compiler flags, set ``ICE_BLDDEBUG`` in **cice.setttings** to true.
 It is also possible to use the ``debug`` option  (``-s debug``) when creating the case with **cice.setup** to set this option automatically.
 - To change compiler options, manually edit the Macros file.
 To add user defined preprocessor macros, modify ``ICE_CPPDEFS`` in **cice.settings** using the syntax ``-DCICE_MACRO``.
 - To clean the build before each compile, set ``ICE_CLEANBUILD`` in **cice.settings** to true (this is the default value), or use the ``buildclean`` option (``-s buildclean``)  when creating the case with **cice.setup**.
 To not clean before the build, set ``ICE_CLEANBUILD`` in **cice.settings** to false, or use the ``buildincremental`` option  (``-s buildincremental``) when creating the case with **cice.setup**.
 It is recommended that the ``ICE_CLEANBUILD`` be set to true if there are any questions about whether the build is proceeding properly.